Compare

 cleanor vs manual iphone cleanup, manual iphone photo cleanup, iphone cleaner app vs manual cleanup

-A quick look at where each option feels stronger and what kind of user it suits best.
+A quick look at where each path feels stronger and the kind of user it suits best.

 Decision factorCleanorManual iPhone cleanup